Case 1 - USB drive is in read-only mode, how do I change this?

 #4.
-Take Ownership of Folder and Gain Write Permission
+Take Ownership of the Folder and Gain Write Permission

 Applies to: Take ownership of a specific folder or drive so as to gain the write permission.

 Step 1.
-Right-click on the read-only folder or drive, click "Properties" from Context Menu.
+Right-click on the read-only folder or drive, and click "Properties" from Context Menu.

 Step 2.
 Click "Security" > "Advanced", and click the "Owner" tab.

 Step 3.
-Click "Change" on the popped up screen, enter Administrators or your user name under the Enter the object name to select section.
+Click "Change" on the popped-up screen, and enter Administrators or your user name under the Enter the object name to select "section".